Sung-Yon Kim Professor

 giljuhan@gmail.com

-Gilju obtained her B.S. in Biotechnology and Brain and Cognitive Sciences from Korea University and joined the K-Lab as a PhD student in 2022.
+Gilju obtained her B.S. in Biotechnology and Brain and Cognitive Sciences from Korea University and joined the K-Lab as a PhD student.
 She was the president of the undergrad neuroscience society (named NewLearn).
 She is interested in neural circuits governing various behaviors.
 She likes hanging out with friends and watching movies and videos.

 jinseongkim97@gmail.com

-Jin-Seong is majoring in life science at Sungkyunkwan University.
+Jin-Seong graduated from Sungkyunkwan University with a life science major, and joined K-Lab.
 He is broadly interested in neural circuits for perception, behavior, and memory.
 Currently, he is working with Seong-Rae to dissect neural circuits underlying social cognition and social behavior.
 Outside the lab, he likes watching movies, traveling, and walking around.

 Hi, my name is Anna Kondaurova.
 Originally from a small beautiful city in Russia, I came to Korea for higher education and graduated in Psychology and Medical Biology Science from the Catholic University of Korea.
 Since childhood, I have been interested in how the world around us works.
 As the nervous system and brain make us feel world around as it is, how does its shape our sensations, feelings, and responses to enormous stimuli?
 Guided by these questions, I joined K-lab as an intern.
 Beyond academics, I like spending time with my family, singing and enjoining music.